paralax/ColossalOpera/easy/typo_maker.md

 * Missed key
 * Inserted key

-For this challege, when you think about neighbor keys, assume a [QWERTY keyboard layout] (http://en.wikipedia.org/wiki/QWERTY).
+For this challege, when you think about neighbor keys, assume a [QWERTY keyboard layout](http://en.wikipedia.org/wiki/QWERTY).

 # Input Description